Combining tight security and remote access can be tough. When a medical center was faced with this problem, it

 The Fort Lee, N.J.-based security company offers an SSL VPN that provides Web-based access to internal information.
-SSL VPNs don't use a client-server model but instead allow access from any client via an SSL encryption-enabled browser to a device that
+SSL VPNs don't use a client-server model but instead allow access from any client via an SSL encryption-enabled browser to a device that sits behind the firewall.

 Whale's e-Gap product is a server that intercepts incoming requests on the public side of the network and then copies those requests to the inside of the network.
 No data travels directly from outside to inside the organization, said Judah Aspler, an engineer with Whale.
 The data is pulled out of the packets copied across the gap, where the packets are reconstructed and sent on.

 This is a unique approach, said Richard Stiennon, research director for network security at Stamford, Conn.-based Gartner Inc. While other companies are beginning to introduce clientless SSL VPNs, none of them have the physical break that Whale's product offers.
 He said that it is an elegant solution without many drawbacks.